make your free business plan

 an executive summary, or statement of purpose, is a short and precise description of your business, which is meant to grab your potential investors’ attention when they first look at your business plan. it details the business’ purpose and operations, identifies the management team, and outlines the financial projections. consider including visuals (eg graphs and visual financial projections) in your plan.

-read writing a business plan - executive summary and business outline for information on how to draft an executive summary.
+read executive summaries and business outlines for business plans for information on how to draft an executive summary.

 -